The "Newly Refurbished" Spirit of Niugini Liveaboard - A Floating Nightmare!

 When we finally arrived at the boat, the crew unloaded our luggage, assigned our rooms and moved us onboard.

-The boat had been in dry dock for the past six months and this was the first charter since.
+The boat had been in dry dock for the past six-nine months and this was the first charter since.
 The captain and crew were also new to the ship.
 We were expecting some shake down on this trip, but were ill-equipped for what we were about to experience in the next eight days.
+I had later discovered that the group leader already knew that the boat wasn't ready for charter, even after our departure, but never told any of the passengers.

 The boat layout was somewhat unusual compared to other boats I've been on (18 of them in my diving career).
 The main deck lounge and eating area were one in the same.
 Here we would eat all meals at the four dining tables.
 The very small galley was on the other side of a partial wall just next to where we ate.
 When meals were being prepared the grease fumes and anything burnt filled the lounge.
 Yummy!